-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Implementation of the California state academic content and performance standards and improve differentiated, leveled instructional strategies and materials to provide unduplicated students with leveled support and interventions Coaches and Reading Intervention teachers at each site; b) PD to support the effective use of the materials and a) New ELA/ELD materials adopted and purchased b) Evidence of quality professional development to support the use of the materials and effective instructional strategies, including teacher survey data c) Full time assistant principals will systematically monitor student progress using a comprehensive MTSS plan a) 1:1 Mobile Devices TK-8 (Chromebooks) and connectivity at home b) Digital citizenship lessons c) Cyber Security Plan a) 100% of students have access to a Chromebook and a district provided hotspot if needed b) Common Sense Digital Citizenship Certification at 2 school sites c) Hire a Network Systems Analyst to monitor and maintain a) Maintain Baseline 100% of students have access to a Chromebook and a district provided hotspot if needed b) All school sites maintain/ or achieve Common Sense Digitial Citizenship Certification c) Network Systems Analyst to monitor and
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Implementation of the California state academic content and performance standards, including supporting EL students in the CSS/ELD standards; and improve differentiated, leveled instructional strategies and materials to provide unduplicated students with leveled support and interventions a) Purchase of new ELA/ELD curriculum; dedicated Literacy Coaches and Reading Intervention teachers at each site; b) PD to support the effective use of the materials and integrated unit planning along with job-embedded professional development (Literacy Coaches) c) Full time assistant principals to monitor student progress and coordinate intervention supports, services and programs a) New ELA/ELD materials adopted and purchased b) Evidence of quality professional development to support the use of the materials and effective instructional strategies, including teacher survey data c) Full time assistant principals will systematically monitor student progress using a comprehensive MTSS plan a) 1:1 Mobile Devices TK-8 (Chromebooks) and connectivity at home b) Digital citizenship lessons c) Cyber Security Plan a) 100% of students have access to a Chromebook and a district provided hotspot if needed b) Common Sense Digital Citizenship Certification at 2 school sites c) Hire a Network Systems Analyst to monitor and maintain a) Maintain Baseline 100% of students have access to a Chromebook and a district provided hotspot if needed b) All school sites maintain/ or achieve Common Sense Digitial Citizenship Certification c) Network Systems Analyst to monitor and

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 network infrastructure and security maintain network infrastructure and security Broad Course of Study opportunities for students including unduplicated sub groups (EL, SED, Foster youth, Homeless) and students with exceptional needs a) Credentialed elementary PE teachers and PE assistants providing PE to support improved physical fitness scores on the California Physical Fitness Test b) Innovation Lab teachers schedules c) Each school site will develop and implement Integrated units at each grade level that supports Project Based Learning connected to the real world. d) Calendars/schedules reflecting Fine Arts opportunities a) Credentialed elementary PE teachers and PE assistants providing PE to support improved physical fitness scores.
-Baseline data for the California Physical Fitness Test will be established by the 2021-22 data results b) Innovation Lab teachers have been hired: no dedicated staff in the 2020-21 school year c) Currently each school site does not have 3 PBL culminating integrated units at each grade level. d) Due to COVID-19 safety restrictions (limited outside people on our campuses) and reduced instructional time for our students, additional Fine Arts opportunities were a) Credentialed elementary PE teachers and PE assistants providing PE to support improved student physical fitness scores on the California Physical Fitness test by four percent in grade 5 and 7 (an average of two percent each year). b) Weekly participation for students in the Innovation Lab c) 3 PBLs will be developed and implemented (1 per year) for each grade level that are standards-aligned, integrated units of study and have real- world connections d) Schools provide at minimum 6 (on average 2 per trimester) of quality and varied Fine Arts
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 network infrastructure and security maintain network infrastructure and security Broad Course of Study opportunities for students including unduplicated sub groups (EL, SED, Foster youth, Homeless) and students with exceptional needs a) Credentialed elementary PE teachers and PE assistants providing PE to support improved physical fitness scores on the California Physical Fitness Test b) Innovation Lab teachers schedules c) Each school site will develop and implement Integrated units at each grade level that supports Project Based Learning connected to the real world. d) Calendars/schedules reflecting Fine Arts opportunities teachers and PE assistants providing PE to support improved physical fitness scores.
+Baseline data for the California Physical Fitness Test will be established by the 2021-22 data results b) Innovation Lab teachers have been hired: no dedicated staff in the 2020-21 school year c) Currently each school site does not have 3 PBL culminating integrated units at each grade level. d) Due to COVID-19 safety restrictions (limited outside people a) Credentialed elementary PE teachers and PE assistants providing PE to support improved student physical fitness scores on the California Physical Fitness test by four percent in grade 5 and 7 (an average of two percent each year). b) Weekly participation for students in the Innovation Lab c) 3 PBLs will be developed and implemented (1 per year) for each grade level that are standards-aligned, integrated units of study and have real-world connections d) Schools provide at minimum 6 (on average 2 per trimester) of quality and varied Fine Arts